maringa780/IBCsignature/README.md

 ### OPTION 2; Run directly in MATLAB
--Technically, should work on any Operating System with MATLAB installed (successfully tested in MATLAB R2018a/b).
+-Technically, should work on any Operating System with MATLAB installed (successfully tested in MATLAB R2018a/b on Windows OS).
 #### Dependency
 -Statistics and Machine Learning Toolbox, version 11.4 or higher.
 -Bioinformatics Toolbox, version 4.11 or higher.